mastbaum/dirt/docs/index.rst

 Introduction
 ============
-dirt is a Python and kanso (CouchDB) application for oversight and tracking of remotely-executed jobs.
+dirt is a Python and `kanso <http://kansojs.org/>`_ (CouchApp) application for oversight and tracking of remotely-executed jobs.

 Source code is available at http://github.com/mastbaum/dirt.